3xWangDot/3xWangDot.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jue Wang, a fourth year PhD student in the Australian National University under  the supervision of [Prof. Richard Hartley](http://users.cecs.anu.edu.au/~hartley/), [Prof. Fatih Porikli](http://www.porikli.com) and [Dr. Anoop Cherian](http://users.cecs.anu.edu.au/~cherian/).
-My research interest is Deep Learning and Computer Vision.
+My name is Jue Wang, working as Machine Learning Scientist in the [Amazon Prime Video Tech](https://www.primevideotech.com/).
+Before that, I spent wonderful years at Facebook AI Research Lab (FAIR) working with [Prof. Lorenzo Torresani](https://ltorresa.github.io/home.html) and Mitsubishi Electric Research Laboratories (MERL),  working with [Dr. Anoop Cherian](http://users.cecs.anu.edu.au/~cherian/).
+I received my PhD in the Australian National University under  the supervision of [Prof. Richard Hartley](http://users.cecs.anu.edu.au/~hartley/) and [Prof. Fatih Porikli](http://www.porikli.com).
+My research interest includes multi-modality deep learning, large-scaled self-supervised training, and various tasks in video understanding.

 Specifically, my current research focus is on:
 * Video representation learning for action recognition.
 * Vision and Language: video captioning  and video dialog.
-* Video generation and video disentanglement.
+* Long-form video understanding.

 NEWS:
 ======
+*February 2023*: One paper accepted to the CVPR 2022.

+*February 2022*: Two papers accepted to the CVPR 2022.

 *May 2021*: Two papers accepted to the IEEE TPAMI.

 *February 2021*: One paper accepted to the CVPR 2021.